dasushii/Honors-Programming-Languages/Speaking Language/SpeakingREADME.md

 alright?
 ```
 ### Variables
-Speaking supports integers, doubles, booleans, and Strings, but they are called "numbers", "decimals", "facts", and "Words", respectively.
+Speaking supports integers, doubles, booleans, and Strings, but they are called "numbers", "decimals", "facts", and "Words", respectively.\

+When using "facts" (booleans), "true" and "false" are replaced with "yep" and "nope"

 "numbers", "decimals", "facts", and "Words" can be singular or plural, depending on which fits the context.
 Both work.